vh42720/book_analysis/README.md

 ### Structure

 The project is divided into 4 parts:
-1. clean_data: includes steps taken to read and clean up the data set.
+1. data cleaning: includes steps taken to read and clean up the data set.
 2. exploratory data analysis: investigate how each feature effecting ebook sales with visualizations.
 3. models: predicting sales using both linear and tree-based methods.